trifle-io/trifle-io/docs/trifle-stats-rb/guides/average.md

 ```

 And from this point, all you need to do is to divide `duration` by `count` to get the average value.

+## Transponders

+Alternatively you can calculate average by using [Average Transponder](../transponders/average) that does this for you automatically!